-How do you respond to persecution and mistreatment when it comes?
+Are you suffering under harsh or unfair treatment?
+How should you respond to mistreatment when it comes?
 Are you shocked and angered by it?
 Or do you respond in godly ways?
-What was Peter’s advice to God’s persecuted people in the first century and could it be just as important for us today?
+What was Peter’s advice to God’s persecuted and mistreated people in the first century and could it be just as important for us today?

 Today’s Readings: